caninetools/canine.tools/privacy.md

 Only the encrypted contents are stored via MySQL on the same server.
 This data is backed up, but we have no way to decrypt pastes.

 #### Chibisafe
-By using the Chibisafe service, you are providing us with a username and password.
+By using the Chibisafe service, you are providing us with a username.

 When uploading files, data collected includes: IP address, time uploaded, and the original file name.
 This data is not shared with any other parties.
 It's only used to identify who uploaded what files for abuse.
 This data is backed up and stored encrypted.